 There continues to be more understanding in American society regarding panic attacks and their effects on those who have them.
-That being said, there is still a great deal of misinformation and misunderstandings regarding panic attacks.
+That being said, there is still a great deal of misinformation and misunderstandings regarding panic attacks and mental health services.
 Knowing how to prevent a panic attack — either yours or someone else’s — can help defuse a stressful situation and deepen a relationship.

 What Does A Panic Attack Look Like?

 Like nearly everything else in life, a panic attack does not look exactly the same in everyone who has one.
 That can potentially make it harder to understand that you’re having one or observing another person have one.
 However, there are common symptoms that can clue you in to the fact that you or someone else might be having one.
 These signs include:

 - Shortness of breath

 - Chest pain

 How To Prevent A Panic Attack: Can It Be Done?